andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/aLdZmqvYuD8?si=rGM0rkDmGLcLmrVS" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<h4 class="article-subheader">Munch</h4>

+With installations spanning 6 of the museum's floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

 <h4 class="article-subheader">The Oslo Waterfront</h4>
 The Munchmuseet (Edvard Munch Museum) commands an inviting or ominous presence on the shores of the Oslofjord depending on who you ask.
 It's easily the most